tomercoh/tomercoh/README.md

 # Hi there 👋

-My name is Tomer, and I am currently a senior studying at a University set to graduate in December 2022.
+My name is Tomer, and I am currently a senior studying at a University set to graduate in December 2022 👨‍🎓.

 My major is in Information Technology and Systems.

 I enjoy writing SQL scripts and queries, messing around with data, and learning new languages and technologies.

 - 🔭 I’m currently working on my portfolio.
 - 🌱 I’m currently learning Python to enhance my data cleaning and analysis skills.
 - 👯 I’m looking to collaborate on anything related to SQL and Relational Database Design or beginner Python projects.
+- ⚡ Fun fact: I take healthy walk breaks.
 - 💬 Feel free to ask me about anything!
-- ⚡ Fun fact: I take healthy walk breaks

 <!--
 **tomercoh/tomercoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.